Posted on

 - a mixture of hourly or salaried pay and commission pay.

-They can also make “spiffs,” or cash prizes from automotive companies or sales managers, for selling specific vehicles that are hard to move.
+You can also make “spiffs,” or cash prizes from automotive companies or sales managers, for selling specific vehicles that are hard to move.

 Many car salespeople are paid at least in part on a commission structure.

-A commission is a wage that compensates a worker for their role in completing the sale of a product or a service, like a car.1 The amount of the commission depends on the value of the sale.2 Many car sales professionals are paid entirely on a commission basis.
-The terms of their compensation are outlined in their commission agreement.
+A commission is a wage that compensates you for your role in completing the sale of a product or a service, like a car.1 The amount of the commission depends on the value of the sale.2

-For car dealers, these terms typically include:
+If you are a California car dealer, these terms typically include:

 - how the commission will be calculated from the gross profit of the sale,